brainlife/docs/docs/user/tutorial.md

 The `Apps` page shows all Brainlife Apps that are publicly available that you can execute on resources and datasets that you have access to.
 Please take a look and see what type of Apps are currently available.
 You can click on each tile to see more details.

 On Brainlife, Apps are normally small programs that perform a specific data processing.
 Although we have a few Apps that behave more like a typical *pipeline* or *workflow* (including pre/post processing, data analysis, reporting, etc..), most Brainlife Apps should only do one thing, and one thing well.
-Please see [about](/about) for more details.

 ### Datatypes